DavidVotrubec/learn-docker/README.md

 (Default registry is 'Docker Registry', Default tag is 'latest')
 - [winpty] docker run -it <image-name> <command-name> - runs interactive terminal based on image name.
 Example 'docker run -it alpine apk'. winpty is optional, applies only for Windows environments.
-This is one-off command, after that the container is shutdown
+This is one-off command, after that the container is shutdown.
+If you provide -it, then docker will make sure that the interactive shell is provided.
+Otherwise "nothing would happen".